 It’s easy to tell yourself that everything will fall into place when you arrive in your new country, but the only way to secure a smooth move is to plan for every eventuality before you leave.
 Sit down and make a list of all your worries and concerns and all the things you’re going to need and miss when you move.

 Once you have your list, you can start planning how you’re going to cope.
 If you have a strong support network of family and friends at home, set up a regular communication schedule.
-Services like Skype and Google Talk make international phone calls a breeze, not to mention free, and can be synced to a web camera.
+Services like Skype and WhatsApp make video chatting a breeze.
 Work out what days and times you’re going to call and stick to them.
 The routine will make the distance easier for you and your loved ones.
-If you like the idea of being able to pick up the phone and call home, invest in a VoiP (voice over Internet Protocol) phone.
+If you like the idea of being able to pick up the phone and call home, invest in a VoiP (Voice over Internet Protocol) phone.
 They’re cheap and work just like a landline, except they use your Internet connection instead of the phone line.
 There are plenty of companies online that offer competitive monthly or prepaid rates for VoiP phones.

 I was lucky to spend some time in my husband’s hometown in the years before I moved permanently.
 It’s something I would recommend to anyone considering a move abroad.
 It’s easier to adjust to your surroundings if you have some forewarning and the threads of a new support system.
 If that’s not possible, the next best thing to do is get some books on your new country and start researching online.
 Pick out the biggest things; usually that’s the language, healthcare and finding a job.